 Self-driving in Jordan is pretty straightforward.
 This is what we did and I recommend it.
 There are major rental agencies at Amman airport.
 Tourists are advised not to drive into downtown Amman.
 Luckily the airport is south of Amman so there is no need to drive through the city.

 Three major tourist attractions in Jordan are Petra, Wadi Rum, and the Dead Sea.
 All these can be visited with a one-week itinerary.
-We managed to cover most of Petra in two full days.
-One day is simply not enough time.
+Another major sight in Jordan are the Roman ruins at Jerash, near the Syrian border.
+We did not visit this area.
+We managed to cover most of Petra in two full days -one day is simply not enough time.
 Also, an entrance ticket for two or three days doesn’t cost a lot more than a single-day entry.
 You’d be silly to come this far and spend only a day at Petra.
 For two full days of hiking you’ll need to book three nights of accommodation in a local hotel (Wadi Musa).
 At Petra there is a big parking lot at the visitor center.
 Tickets can be bought at the visitor center.

 At Wadi Rum we booked a one-day one-night package with local outfitter Rum Stars.
 We were extremely pleased with their tour, and highly recommend them.
 We booked the optional camel ride out for the following day.
 I really liked this as well, but some people may tire after an hour on a camel.